erikbhan/UniTac/README.md

 ### Using credentials to authorize MQTT-connections

 The manager can be set up with a username and password so that connections can be authorized.
 This does not mean packets cannot be intercepted, but stops connections that does not have the right credentials.
-Keep in mind that password is not encrypted when sendt from the sensor so any password used here is comprimized.
+Keep in mind that password is not encrypted when sent from the sensor so any password used here is compromised.
 To use credentials add a txt-file containing this to your project:

 ```JSON
 {